 In lieu of flowers, please make donations to the College Hill Community Church Building and Restoration Fund.

-To send flowers to Otis' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Otis David Henderson, please visit our floral store.